andreslill/mosquito-season-risk/README.md

 ### External validation against Kraemer et al. 2015/2017 occurrence records

-To test whether the suitability model assigns higher scores to cities with confirmed mosquito presence, suitability metrics were compared against geo-positioned occurrence records from Kraemer et al. 2015/2017 a global compendium of 42,066 *Ae. aegypti* and *Ae. albopictus* records compiled from peer-reviewed literature and national entomological surveys between 1958 and 2014.
+To test whether the suitability model assigns higher scores to cities with confirmed mosquito presence, suitability metrics were compared against occurrence records from Kraemer et al. 2015/2017 a global compendium of 42,066 *Ae. aegypti* and *Ae. albopictus* records compiled from peer-reviewed literature and national entomological surveys between 1958 and 2014.

-For each of the 1,421 cities, a presence label was assigned if any Kraemer point record fell within 50 km (point records only; polygon centroids excluded).
+"For each of the 1,421 cities, a presence label was assigned if any point-level record fell within 50 km, excluding polygon centroids to ensure spatial precision.
 Three city-level metrics were compared between presence-labelled and absence-labelled cities: peak monthly suitability, season length at three thresholds matching the dashboard filter options (≥ 0.2, ≥ 0.3, ≥ 0.4), and mean suitability across active months.

 **Results (50 km radius, point records only):**